Oil-Drop Walkers - an Analogue for Wave Particle Duality

 i18n - Internationalisation and Localisation

-This project needs to be able to be used by people who speak different languages and who use different ways of writing (left-right, right-left, vertical).
+This project needs to be used by people who speak different languages and write in various ways (left-right, right-left, vertical).

 It is possible.
-Though how well that works with AJAX has yet to be discovered.
+However, how well that works with AJAX has yet to be discovered.

 Useful information: